SvenBunge/hs_modbusTCP_reader/README.md

 ## Developer Notes

-Developed for the GIRA HomeServer 4.10 / 4.11!
-Licensed under the LGPL to keep all copies & forks free!
+Developed for the GIRA HomeServer 4.11 (Could work >4.7) Licensed under the LGPL to keep all copies & forks free!

 :exclamation: **If you fork this project and distribute the module by your own CHANGE the Logikbaustein-ID because 14184 is only for this one and registered to @SvenBunge !!** :exclamation: